Skip to main content

 3. Anchor Your Wake Time First

 Most sleep researchers recommend fixing your wake time before your bedtime.
-This is counterintuitive but sound: a consistent wake time regulates your circadian rhythm, which in turn makes falling asleep at a consistent bedtime easier.
+This is counterintuitive but sound: a consistent wake time regulates your circadian rhythm and anchors your entire morning routine, which in turn makes falling asleep at a consistent bedtime easier.
+If the wake time itself is the part you keep losing, our guide on how to wake up early and make it stick walks through the full method.

 4. Design Your Environment for Sleep Success